aimms/how-to/Articles/212/212-columns-added-to-dbtable.rst

 :download:`AIMMS project download <loadportdata - ExtendedWithDerived.zip>`

-The added column is a key column
+The Added Column is a Key Column
 --------------------------------

 This is more interesting.